2bdkid/debian-rpi3-arm64-guide/README.md

 ```

 ## Edit some configuration files
+Just copy the entire command into your terminal, or modify the files to match the text between the `EOF`'s.

 fstab tells the system how to mount the partitions during boot.
 Feel free to modify
 this file as you see fit, but this is sufficient.